-First impressions count, so starting on the right note is critical to creating a good feeling.
-Polite acknowledgment of the caller’s request is a priority.
+First impressions count, so starting on the right note, is critical to creating a good feeling.
+Proper acknowledgment of the caller’s claim is a priority.
 It sets the tone for the conversation and makes a massive difference in customer satisfaction.
 Also, keep customers in the loop the whole way.

 You want to resolve customer issues quickly and efficiently.
 So, have agents recruit help from other agents when struggling with a problem.
 If that doesn’t work, have them forward it to someone that can.
 In other words, use your whole team as a resource to speed resolution.

 Service desk issues can range from simple delivery to severe problems with a product.
 More experienced agents should know when items require more firepower to resolve the issue and respond accordingly.
 Also, don’t let less experienced handle issues requiring in-depth technical knowledge until they are ready to do so.
 Their failure to handle an issue only increases customer dissatisfaction.

 Defining service goals and resolution procedures at the outset.
 That boosts help desk performance.